Guide to the Savannah Port Papers, 1754-1920

 - Materials in English

-Official papers of the port of Savannah cover a myriad of topics, but are primarily comprised of documents pertaining to customs, import and export trade, and shipping.
-The collection includes ship clearance papers, cargo lists, crew lists, crew bonds, customs papers, salary receipts for port officials, and warehouse papers.
+The official papers of the port of Savannah cover a myriad of topics, but are primarily comprised of documents pertaining to customs, import and export trade, and shipping.
+The general papers include ship clearance papers, cargo lists, crew lists, crew bonds, customs papers, salary receipts for port officials, and warehouse papers.
 The general correspondence includes letters from everyday port transactions and affairs, United States Treasury Department letters, and letters from the British consulate.
 There are papers concerning construction and maintenance of lighthouses, particularly the Tybee Island Lighthouse.
 These papers also include a number of legal documents, mostly bills of sale and deeds for land, livestock, sea vessels, and slaves.
-Other items include lists of seamen admitted to the Savannah poor house and hospital in the 1820s and 1830s, and papers of the Savannah Port Society, a charitable organization to aid indigent seamen.
+Other items include lists of seamen admitted to the Savannah poor house and hospital in the 1820s and 1830s, miscellaneous literary documents, and papers of the Savannah Port Society, a charitable organization to aid indigent seamen.
 Included also is a letter book, 1817-1826, of A. S. Bullock, collector of the port of Savannah, giving many references to economic conditions; a volume listing the persons who entered the port of Savannah, 1817-1818; and volumes containing lists of returns of goods on a number of ships, and inspectors' returns, 1830-1840.
 Items are arranged chronologically whenever possible.

 Collection is open for research.

 Researchers must register and agree to copyright and privacy laws before using this collection.

 All or portions of this collection may be housed off-site in Duke University's Library Service Center.
 The library may require up to 48-hours to retrieve these materials for research use.

 Please contact Research Services staff before visiting the David M. Rubenstein Rare Book & Manuscript Library to use this collection.